Water Softening Products

 As a rule, you should check your water softener once a week to be sure the salt level is always at least one quarter full.

 Hard water contains traces of dirt, iron and other minerals that can build up in the resin beads and valves of your water softener, and can lead to expensive repairs.
-Windsor® System Saver II Pellets are specially formulated to clean out those traces of dirt and minerals and to help keep your water softener clean longer than all other salt pellets on the market.
-System Saver II Pellets are formulated with salt that is guaranteed 99.7% pure and contain virtually no insolubles that need to be cleaned from your brine tank.
-For these reasons, Windsor® backs System Saver II Pellets with a total satisfaction guarantee.
+Windsor® Clean and Protect™ is specially formulated to clean out those trace minerals and to help keep your water softener clean longer than all other salt pellets on the market.